SINGROUP/ED-AFM/README.md

 This repository serves as an archive of the code and data used to achieve the results in the above paper, and it is not subject to any further development.
 However, if there is a broken link etc., do raise an issue to let us know.

-API reference: https://ed-afm.readthedocs.io/en/latest/ (Auto-generated from docstring using Sphinx)
+API reference: https://ed-afm.readthedocs.io/en/latest/ (Auto-generated from docstrings using Sphinx)

 ## Setup